opentx/opentx.github.io/downloads.md

 </ul>

 Firmware downloads are exclusively available from within OpenTX Companion's "Download" dialog.
 OpenTX Companion needs to be configured for the proper radio type and with the firmware options you choose, so that a customised firmware file with these options can be prepared for you by our build server and downloaded to your PC.
 OpenTX Companion is then used to load the firmware to your radio.
+**PLEASE NOTE** that the firmware you run on the radio and companion you use on the PC to edit settings must be of the same branch!

 ### Sound packs